 North South Rail Line and South West Rail Link Extension corridor identification

-Transport for NSW is consulting on recommended corridors of land for the South West Rail Link Extension and the North South Rail Line for future passenger rail lines.
+Transport for NSW recently consulted on recommended corridors of land for the South West Rail Link Extension and the North South Rail Line for future passenger rail lines.
+The consultation period finished on 1 June 2018.

 The corridors would provide for future passenger rail lines and: